Bedford Nova Scotia

 Shopping in Bedford, Nova Scotia

-There are two medium size shopping malls in Bedford Nova Scotia, Sunnyside Mall and Bedford Place Mall, several strip malls with shops and services and many larger malls and specialty stores within a 15 minute drive from Bedford.
+There are two medium indoor size shopping malls in Bedford Nova Scotia, Sunnyside Mall and Bedford Place Mall, a small big box shopping area at the Bedford Commons and several strip malls with shops and services.
+Many larger malls and specialty stores are within a 15 minute drive from Bedford.

 The Sunnyside Mall in Bedford Nova Scotia is considered a higher end shopping center where you can find more brand name items and designer clothes.
 It's anchor stores are Shopper's Drug Mart, Mark's Work Warehouse and Pete's Frootique.